by Jeff Blakley

 - Miami Metropolis, January 11, 1911.

 - This is Ann A. Dolan, the mother of Charlotte Dolan, who married Charles Goff.
-The Miami Metropolis had the wrong initials – Ann’s husband was Charles.
+Ann was “widowed” in the 1900 census.
+The newspaper has her husband’s initials wrong – her husband was Charles Patrick Dolan.
 The newspaper previously reported on December 15, 1910, p.
 5 that “Mrs. A. A. Dolan of Chicago arrived this week with a car load of boarding house furniture for the purpose of carrying on a boarding house on the Baile farm.”

 - The Miami Metropolis, February 24, 1911, p.
 5